Convertible glove knitting pattern updated for the 21st century!

 - Knitters who have never attempted gloves before will find detailed instructions on basic glove construction, as well as clear photos and links to video tutorials.

 - I am happy to answer any question you may have along the way by email, whether through Ravelry or my own website, tailoredknitsthatfit.com.
-We can work it out together, no matter what!

 You may be thinking: